-Barcelona City Breaks & Short Stays
+Barcelona City Breaks

-Culture-wise it's hard to look beyond the sacred spires of Gaudi's La Sagrada Familia, or his beautiful landscaped garden, Parc Guell (the very same that featured in Vicki Cristina Barcelona and other famous films), but in fact with the Museum of Catalan Art, Joan Miro Foundation and Picasso Museum all to choose from you won't be bored.
-There's even a few rogue surprises like Barcelona's brand new Mammoth Museum!
-Whereas wandering around the medieval streets of the Gothic Quarter reveals a million secrets (at least with the right tour guide!) from Roman remains to the last lingering scars of the Spanish Civil War.
+Culture-wise it’s hard to look beyond the sacred spires of Gaudi’s La Sagrada Familia, or his beautiful landscaped garden Park Guell (the very same that featured in Vicki Cristina Barcelona and other famous films), but in fact with the Museum of Catalan ArtJoan Miro Foundation and Picasso Museum all to choose from you won’t be bored.

-For eating and drinking we could write whole encyclopaediae of great restaurants, bars and nightclubs and no trip to Barcelona will be complete without tasting some Spanish tapas, or heading to one of the city's upmarket Catalan restaurants for some high class regional cuisine.
-After dinner Barcelona is famous as one of Spain's best places to party (and we don't say that lightly!) so be prepared for clubs that don't even get going until 2 or 3am!
+For eating and drinking we could write whole encyclopaediae of great restaurantsbars and nightclubs and no trip to Barcelona will be complete without tasting some Spanish tapas, or heading to one of the city’s upmarket Catalan restaurants for some high class regional cuisine.
+After dinner Barcelona is famous as one of Spain’s best places to party (and we don’t say that lightly!) so be prepared for clubs that don’t even get going until 2 or 3am!

 The 1992 Olympic Games reshaped Barcelona's destiny by reshaping the city's coastline, and where once lay a dirty patch of wasteland now you'll find a string of beaches skirting the sparkling waters of the Mediterranean: prime recreation space for strolling, swimming, sunbathing, sailing, surfing, kitesurfing and even a bit of beach volleyball.
 The city beaches are a riot of action and activity (although day trips further afield, to picturesque coastal resorts such as Sitges, will transport you to quieter sands if you prefer!).

-If you can find the time during your holiday in Barcelona, it's worth remembering that the city is no jewel in isolation!
-Around the countryside of Catalonia are all manner of national parks, cultural sights and historical treasures... the monastery of Montserrat is a breathtaking pilgrammage that few want to miss, whilst the vineyards of the Penedes region nearby (we're right in the heart of Spain's Cava country!) make for a more than pleasant stopping point to sample some sparkling wines!
+If you can find the time during your holiday in Barcelona, it’s worth remembering that the city is no jewel in isolation.
+Around the countryside of Catalonia are all manner of national parks, cultural sights and historical treasures… the monastery of Montserrat is a breathtaking pilgrimage that few want to miss, whilst the vineyards of the Penedes region nearby (we’re right in the heart of Spain’s Cava country!) make for a more than pleasant stopping point to sample some sparkling wines!

 Barcelona City Breaks Operators